39 Healthy Treats You Can Stuff in a Kong

 A Stuffed Kong is a Simple Way to Keep Your Dog Busy

 Are you looking for an easy way to keep your dog busy?
-By stuffing a Kong dog toy you’re making your dog work for his food, and giving them an opportunity to use some of their natural scavenging abilities.
-And stuffed Kong’s (especially if you freeze them) take time for dogs to get through — they’re a simple way to keep your dog busy and out of trouble.
+By stuffing a Kong you’re making your dog work for his food, and giving them an opportunity to use some of their natural scavenging abilities.
+And stuffed Kong’s (especially if you freeze them) take time for dogs to get through — they’re a really easy way to keep your mentally stimulated and out of trouble.

 The best part is you don’t have to buy any fancy Kong stuffing either (though there are some cheap options if you want premade).
-You can use all sorts of snacks and treats, and below you’ll find a list of 39 healthy treats & snacks you can stuff in a Kong..
+You can use all sorts of snacks and treats, and below you’ll find a list of 39 healthy treats & snacks you can stuff in a Kong.

 The Benefits of Stuffing a Kong

-- Stuffing a Kong is an easy way to keep your dog busy & entertained
+- Stuffing a Kong will keep your dog busy & entertained

-- They’re great for slowing down dogs that eat too fast
+- Stuffed Kong’s are great for slowing down dogs that eat too fast

 - They can help keep your dog occupied while you go to work or do chores

 - A stuffed Kong will give your dog a simple job to do

 - Stuffed Kong’s provide your dog with plenty of mental stimulation

-- They’re a simple way to use up healthy leftovers (see the list below for suggested foods)
+- They’re a simple way to use up leftovers (see the list below for healthy options)

-When you’re looking for a quick way to keep your dog busy or distracted it’s a Kong the perfect toy for the job.
-There’s all sorts of healthy things you can stuff in a Kong to keep your dog engaged – from ice chips mixed with veggies to your dogs favorite kibble.
+When you’re looking for a quick way to keep your dog busy or distracted a stuffed Kong is the perfect toy for the job.
+There’s all sorts of healthy things you can put in a Kong to keep your dog engaged — from ice chips mixed with veggies to your dogs favorite kibble.
 (They’re also dishwasher safe which makes cleaning up a breeze)

 I’ve also discovered that what I stuff in the Kong doesn’t seem to matter much.
 The fact that it’s an interactive toy is what seems to be the real draw.
-Laika loves a challenge, especially when it’s figuring out how to get those darn frozen berries out of that Kong.
-It keeps her busy, and she seems to enjoy having to work for treats.
+Laika loves a challenge, especially when it’s figuring out how to get all those frozen berries out of that Kong.